Catalan orthography: History

-The history of the Catalan and Valencian orthographies show a singularity in regard with the other Romance languages.
+The history of the Catalan and Valencian orthographies shows a singularity in regard to the other Romance languages.
 These have been mostly developed from Latin, adapting them to their own phonetic particularities.
 It had been a gradual and slow process through centuries until the creation of the Academies in the 18th century that fixed the orthography from their language dominant variety.

 In the case of Catalan and Valencian, the mediaeval orthography had a noticeable homogeneity.
 The Royal Chancellery set a unitary written model in several fields.
 Thus, Ramon Muntaner expressed in his Chronicle (1325–1328) that the Catalans are the largest group with a single language, since all the Romance-speaking regions had very divided languages like the difference that exists between Catalans and Aragonese.

-In the 16th century, just after the Golden Age, the split of Catalan started.
-With the isolation of the Royal Court and several political events, the unitary linguistic conscious and the shared cultural tradition broke off.
+In the 16th century, just after the Golden Age, the split of Catalans started.
+With the isolation of the Royal Court and several political events, the unitary linguistic consciousness and the shared cultural tradition broke off.
 The production became more dialectal.

-In the 19th century the recovery of the unity emerged, beginning with the orthography.
+In the 19th century, the recovery of the unity emerged, beginning with the orthography.
 Institutions like the Acadèmia de Bones Lletres or the Floral Games were in the middle of several orthographic dilemmas.

-The orthographic norms of Catalan were first defined officially in the First International Congress of the Catalan Language, held in Barcelona October 1906.
+The orthographic norms of Catalan were first defined officially in the First Internationals Congress of the Catalan Language, held in Barcelona in October 1906.
 Subsequently, the Philological Section of the Institut d'Estudis Catalans (IEC, founded in 1911) published the Normes ortogràfiques in 1913 under the direction of Antoni Maria Alcover and Pompeu Fabra.
 Despite some opposition, the spelling system was adopted immediately and became widespread enough that, in 1932, Valencian writers and intellectuals gathered in Castelló to make a formal adoption of the so-called Normes de Castelló, a set of guidelines following Pompeu Fabra's Catalan language norms.

 In 1917, Fabra published an Orthographic Dictionary following the orthographic norms of the IEC.
 In 1931–1932 the Diccionari General de la Llengua Catalana (General Dictionary of the Catalan language) appeared.
 In 1995, a new normative dictionary, the Dictionary of the Catalan Language of the Institute of Catalan Studies (DIEC), marked a new milestone in the orthographic fixation of the language, in addition to the incorporation of neologisms and modern uses of the language.

+On the 24th October 2016, the IEC published a new orthography for Catalan, the Ortografia catalana, which outlined several modifications, including a reduced number of monosyllabic words that take an acute or grave diacritic for reasons of disambiguation.
+Thus, the disyllabic word adéu is now generally spelled adeu; the monosyllabic words sec ("dry", pronounced /sɛk/ in Central Catalan) and séc ("fold, wrinkle", pronounced /sek/) are both written sec after the reform.
+Discretionary use of a diacritic is possible if the context is not sufficient for disambiguation.